 A library containing geological and mineralogical literature also belongs to the department, mainly for internal use among the researchers.

 The main Mineral collection, the Meteorite collection, the Hedin collection and the Nodule collection can be searched at Naturarv.
 In addition, there is a list of Type specimen.
-In order to search for Swedish mineral localities, and a list of Type specimen.
+In order to search for Swedish mineral localities, you are referred to the international mineral database Mindat.

 In addition, a separate database with radiometric age determinations of Swedish rocks and minerals, has been created by the department in collaboration with the Geological Survey of Sweden (SGU).
 It is now hosted and maintained by the SGU.
 See under the Swedish radiometric age database.